Entropy production bounds for systems running computer programs: Mismatch cost of computer programs

 \subsubsection{Bucket-sort program}

 Bucket sort is an efficient sorting algorithm that divides the input data into a fixed number of buckets, sorts the elements within each bucket---typically using another sorting algorithm or directly if the buckets are small---and then concatenates the sorted buckets to produce the final sorted output.
+Unlike bubble sort, which has a worst-case time complexity of $O(n^2)$, bucket sort can achieve an average-case time complexity of $O(n)$ under certain input distributions (e.g., when the input is uniformly distributed).

 In this section, however, to illustrate the MMC of subroutine calls, we focus on a simplified version of bucket sort (shown in Fig.~\ref{fig_BucketSort_code}) that takes an input array of length $n$, divides it into two buckets (sub-arrays), calls \texttt{BubbleSort} to sort each sub-array, and then combines the sorted results.